mindsphere/mindconnect-nodejs/CONTRIBUTING.md

 [Setting up the MindSphere CLI](https://opensource.mindsphere.io/docs/mindconnect-nodejs/cli/setting-up-the-cli.html)

+Please use

+#### `passkey.4.unit.test`

+as your passkey when setting up the credentials, because this is the passkey which the unit tests are using to decrypt the app credentials.

-after that you will need a 3072 bit certificate
+After that you will need a 3072 bit certificate

 ```bash
 # run only once to create certificate